 Capital Assets and Depreciation - Property, plant and equipment are capitalized at cost, when cost exceeds \$1,000.
 Costs include ancillary costs and interest costs during the period of readying the asset for use.
-Contributions by third parties are recorded at their fair market value on the date of contribution.
+Contributions by third parties are recorded at their acquisition value on the date of contribution.
 Expenses for maintenance, repairs and minor renewals and betterments are expensed as incurred.

 Depreciation expense includes depreciation on contributed assets.
-The Causeway utilizes the straight-line method of depreciation over the estimated useful lives of the capital assets, starting with the period when the asset is placed into service.
+The Causeway utilizes the straightline method of depreciation over the estimated useful lives of the capital assets, starting with the period when the asset is placed into service.
 Useful lives of capital assets are as follows:

 Assets Years

 Buildings 25

-Roads and Bridges 20-50
+Roads and bridges 20-50

-Other Improvements 10-20
+Other improvements 10-20

-Furniture, Fixtures, Machinery and Equipment 6-10
+Furniture, fixtures, machinery and equipment 6-10

 Interest on Indebtedness - Interest is charged to expense as incurred.
-Interest expense for the fiscal year ended 2016 was \$1.8 million, net of capitalized interest of \$162 thousand.
+Interest expense for the fiscal year ended 2017 was \$1.8 million, net of capitalized interest of \$72 thousand.